-After the 7th successful year of the Congressional Summer Internship Program, the John Brademas Center will once again sponsor a competitive opportunity for New York University undergraduate and graduate students to live and work in Washington, DC.
+After the 8th successful year of the Congressional Summer Internship Program, the John Brademas Center will once again sponsor a competitive opportunity for New York University undergraduate and graduate students to live and work in Washington, DC.
 During the 8 to 10 week program, participants will be placed in an office of a Member of Congress (or an approved organization or agency) where they will gain political and policy-making skills at the federal level.
 The interns will develop an advanced understanding of how Congress works to enact our nation's laws and will work on research projects under the supervision of faculty and fellows affiliated with the Center.
-Students may also be eligible to participate in the Young Leaders Network, a pilot program in collaboration with The Edward M. Kennedy Institute for the United States Senate, and other Congressional research institutions.
+Students may also be eligible to participate in the Young Leaders Network, a program in collaboration with The Edward M. Kennedy Institute for the United States Senate, and other Congressional research institutions.

 Participating student will reside at NYU Washington, DC during the program.
 Students live just blocks from the White House, the World Bank, and the Smithsonian museums at the Constance Milstein and Family Global Academic Center, which features seminar rooms, an auditorium, reading room, and student lounges on each floor.
-The center also serves as a venue for dynamic public programming featuring leaders in government, business, and culture as well as notable public figures
+The center also serves as a venue for dynamic public programming featuring leaders in government, business, and culture as well as notable public figures.

-Please download the 2014 program information and application.
+Please complete the 2015 program application.

-All applications are due by Friday, February 7, 2014 - NO EXECPTIONS.
+All applications are due by Friday, February 6, 2015 - NO EXECPTIONS.

 Questions can be directed to Thomas McIntyre or call 202-654-8327.

-For selected students, interviews will be conducted the week of February 10th and 17th, 2014, with final selections being made by February 21, 2014.
+For selected students, interviews will be conducted the week of February 9th and 16th, 2015, with final selections being made by February 20, 2015.
 Candidates are encouraged to start the application process for Congressional offices of interest.